ughost/v16/README.md

 	/* */window.console && console.log(v16.get('param1'));

-set&get have one more usefull varioation of use:
+set&get have one more usefull variation of use:

 	//set few parameters in one call
 	v16.set({